 During treatment, we all talk about how we can't wait to get home.
 I talked about it almost every day, so I was not prepared for the sadness that crept in as the end came closer.
 However, I learned that this is very common to experience, and there are ways to combat it.

 The first thing you must do is realize you are feeling sad.
 Knowing your feelings helps you to be able to manage them.
 Journaling your thoughts and feelings helps you to recognize them.
 Talking to someone about them allows you to voice those feelings and let you move on.
 The single most important thing to avoid when you are down is isolation.
 Do not close yourself up in a dark room and spend all your time alone.
 Instead, get outside, be around people, go to a meeting.

 3. Go to aftercare.

 Another safety net once you return home is your aftercare.
 If your rehab offers aftercare, make sure to keep every appointment.
-If it doesn't then you must make your own aftercare plan.
+If it doesn't, then you must make your own aftercare plan.
 Go to support groups, attend meetings, or see a therapist/counselor.
 These are places where you can process feelings about friends and family and where you will find help handling relapse triggers.
 Aftercare will also strengthen the skills you learned while you were in treatment.

 4. Be of service to others.

 There are many ways to help someone or make a difference in their lives.
-You can be a big brother or sister to a child in need, volunteer at an animal shelter or local non-profit agency, be a friend to a senior in a nursing, or simply share your story with others in recovery.
+You can be a big brother or sister to a child in need, volunteer at an animal shelter or local non-profit agency, be a friend to a senior in nursing, or share your story with others in recovery.
 Being meaningful in someone else's life gives the heart a sense of happiness and contentment that has often been missing in our own life.

-You may have many feelings when it comes time to get back to the real world, but think of it as an exciting opportunity to explore the world from a new, sober perspective.
+You may have many feelings when it comes time to get back to the real world but think of it as an exciting opportunity to explore the world from a new, sober perspective.
 If you or someone you know is seeking help for addiction, please visit our directory of treatment centers or call 866-606-0182 to start the path to recovery today.